Group Tour Itineraries

 - Visit the world-famous Rodale Institute, the pioneer in organic farming.
 Tour the grounds, take a workshop, and browse their bookstore

-- Stop at our local farmers markets like Renninger’s Antique & Farmers Market, to sample and purchase fresh foods and area delicacies.
+- Stop at our local farmers markets like Renninger’s Antique & Farmers Market and Leesport Farmers Market, to sample and purchase fresh foods and area delicacies.
 Check out the wares of the flea market and antique vendors.

-- Make a day of touring, tasting, and enjoying the wines of Blair Vineyards, Long Trout Winery, Manatawny Creek Winery, and Clover Hill Vineyards, Ridgewood Winery, and Folino Estate Vineyard & Winery.
+- Make a day of touring, tasting, and enjoying the wines along the Berks County Wine Trail including Clover Hill Vineyards, Folino Estate Vineyard & Winery and Pinnacle Ridge Winery and Long Trout Winery.

 Dutch Treat – PA German Tour